Beech Hill House

 Room 1 private balcony

-Sandy - fawn Greyhound
+Star - Fawn Greyhound

 About Witherslack

-As pet owners ourselves and fosterers for Greyhound Rescue we understand the importance of being with your dog at all times.
 Being pet friendly it's definitely a ‘Dogs Life' at Beech Hill House so there's no excuse not to holiday without bringing your dog with you.
-Our bed and breakfast accommodation is totally dog friendly providing a dog bed, water bowl and chew to welcome him or her along with spacious rooms to relax in.
+Our bed and breakfast accommodation is totally dog friendly and has an enclosed garden for our guests and dogs to relax in.

 Situated 8 minutes from the M6 J36 just off the A590 at Witherslack in an unspoilt corner of the Lake District National Park we have walks from the front door and with being in the South Lakes, which is a fabulous dog friendly place to holiday there is the entire Lake District and Furness Peninsulas to explore along with the Yorkshire Dales and even North Lancashire with all their associated mountains, hills, fells and beaches.

 Dogs may be walked along one of the three roads nearby, which includes the 'old road'.
 The 'old road' runs alongside the Derby Arms Pub and used to be the main road prior to the A590 being built and is now a dead end so makes an ideal walk for pet owners.
-Part way down the 'old road' just past the large layby on the right there is the Latterbarrow Nature Reserve, which is
+Part way down the 'old road' just past the large layby on the right there is the Latterbarrow Nature Reserve, which is a safe area for walking your dog as it is fenced to keep the deer out.

-a safe area for walking your dog as it is fenced to keep the deer out.
-Since July 2004 we have fostered 73 Greyhounds and bed and breakfast at Beech Hill House has been specially designed to accommodate our guests with their dogs along with our Greyhounds.
+Since July 2004 we have fostered and re-homed in excess of 400 Greyhounds and we are known as the 'South Lakes' branch of the Retired Greyhound Trust (RGT).
+Bed and breakfast at Beech Hill House has been specially designed to accommodate our guests with their dogs along with our Greyhounds.

-© Jenny Stott 2008
+© Jenny Stott - 2018